xwmx/pandoc-ruby/README.markdown

 For more information on Pandoc, see the [Pandoc documentation](http://johnmacfarlane.net/pandoc/) or run `man pandoc`.

-Pretty much everything in the gem was derived directly from [Albino](http://github.com/github/albino).
+If you'd prefer a faster, pure-Ruby extended markdown interpreter that can output a few different formats, take a look at [Maruku](http://maruku.rubyforge.org/).

-If you'd prefer a pure-Ruby extended markdown interpreter that can output a few different formats, take a look at [Maruku](http://maruku.rubyforge.org/).
+This gem was inspired by [Albino](http://github.com/github/albino).

 ## Caveats